1975 Kansas Jayhawks football team

 The 1975 Kansas Jayhawks football team represented the University of Kansas as a member of the Big Eight Conference during the 1975 NCAA Division I football season.
-In their first season under head coach Bud Moore, the Jayhawks compiled a overall record of 7–5 record with a mark of 4–3 against conference opponents, finished in fourth place in the Big 8, and outscored their opponents by a combined total of 262 to 180.
+In their first season under head coach and Big 8 Coach of the Year Bud Moore, the Jayhawks compiled an overall record of 7–5 with a mark of 4–3 against conference opponents, finished in fourth place in the Big 8, and outscored their opponents by a combined total of 262 to 180.
 Kansas was invited to the Sun Bowl, where they lost to Pittsburgh.
 The team played home games at Memorial Stadium in Lawrence, Kansas.